jabirali/tmux-tilish/README.md

 If you use `vim-tmux-navigator`, which you should if you're using `vim` or `neovim`, see the section at the end of this README for how to integrate it with `tilish`.

+If you use `kak` or `emacs`, which use the <kbd>Alt</kbd> modifier a lot`, this plugin also supports a "prefix mode".
+This is described in a separate section below.

 It is also recommended that you add the following to the top of your `.tmux.conf`:

 	set -s escape-time 0